 REAL '1.23' -- string style 1.23::REAL -- PostgreSQL (historical) style

 These are actually just special cases of the general casting notations discussed next.

 A constant of an arbitrary type can be entered using any one of the following notations:

 type 'string' 'string'::type CAST ( 'string' AS type )

-The string's text is passed to the input conversion routine for the type called type.
+The string constant's text is passed to the input conversion routine for the type called type.
 The result is a constant of the indicated type.
-The explicit type cast may be omitted if there is no ambiguity as to the type the constant must be (for example, when it is passed as an argument to a non-overloaded function), in which case it is automatically coerced.
+The explicit type cast may be omitted if there is no ambiguity as to the type the constant must be (for example, when it is assigned directly to a table column), in which case it is automatically coerced.